menu

 Demographics

-The citizens of Ipava - Table Grove are slightly less educated than the national average of 21.84% for the average city or town: 15.87% of adults in Ipava - Table Grove have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Ipava - Table Grove rank slightly lower than the national average.
+15.87% of adults 25 and older in Ipava - Table Grove have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Ipava - Table Grove in 2018 was $29,017, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $116,068 for a family of four.
 However, Ipava - Table Grove contains both very wealthy and poor people as well.